ModyQyW/vue2-vuetify-admin/docs/usage/README.md

 │   ├── utils              utils used by serval files │   │   ├── nprogress.css  nprogress style
 │   │   ├── request.js     pack axios
-│   │   ├── user.js        User personal habits and token persistence
+│   │   ├── user.js        user personal habits and token persistence
 │   ├── views              page files
-│   ├── App.vue            Page entry, modify global styles, initial personal habits │   ├── guards.js          router navigation guards
+│   ├── App.vue            page entry, modify global styles, initial personal habits │   ├── guards.js          router navigation guards
 │   ├── main.js            mount
-├── tests                  tests(empty)
-├── .browserslistrc        Supported browsers used by babel to add polyfills on demand ├── .editorconfig          editor configuration
+├── .editorconfig          editor configuration
-├── .env                   Specify environment variables for all environments ├── .eslintrc.js           eslint configuration
+├── .env                   specify environment variables for all environments ├── .gitignore             git ignore patterns
-├── .gitattributes
-├── .gitignore
-├── babel.config.js        babel configuration
+├── .stylelintignore       stylelint ignore patterns ├── babel.config.js        babel configuration
 ├── CONTRIBUTING.md
-├── jest.config.js         jest configuration
 ├── LICENSE
-├── package.json           Declare dependencies and commands
+├── package.json           declare dependencies and commands
-├── postcss.config.js      postcss configuration
 ├── README.CN.md
 ├── README.md
-├── stylelint.config.js    stylelint configuration
 ├── vue.config.js          vue-cli configuration
 └── yarn.lock              lock dependencies' versions
 ```

 ## GlobalComponents

-A global component should be a component that is required by several pages or components.Using components within the community and vuetify is sufficient gennerlly, but you the need for custom components cannot be eliminated still.
+A global component should be a component that is required by several pages or components.
+Using components within the community and vuetify is sufficient gennerlly, but you the need for custom components cannot be eliminated still.

-If the custom component is used only in one page, you should create a new components folder in the corresponding page folder and put the custom component, refer to `@/views/layout`; if it is used in multiple pages, It should be placed in `@/components`.
+If the custom component is used only in one page, you should create a new components folder in the corresponding page folder and put the custom component, refer to `@/layout`; if it is used in multiple pages, It should be placed in `@/components`.

 ## Internationalization